Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 I use a 30-quart All-American Brand Pressure Canner, and it’s the best one on the market, in my opinion.
 There are other options though, and I cover all of those in my article on the supplies you need for canning.

-Once you’re familiar with how a pressure canner works, it’s important to realize it has its limits.
-While it’s perfectly fine to can meat, broth and vegetables, some ingredients just cannot be canned at home.
+Once you’re familiar with how a pressure canner works, realizing it has its limits is important.
+While it’s perfectly fine to can meat, broth, and vegetables, some ingredients cannot be canned at home.

 Canning recipes should never include: